 So, when I began to seriously ponder this question, I realized that here is one area of my life that isn’t yet submitted to God’s Word.

-I have prayed for God to help me lose weight (as recent as yesterday), and yet here I am.
+I have prayed for God to help me lose weight (as recent as this morning), and yet here I am.

 Why Do You Want to Lose Weight?